Skip to Content

 The US Stove Company 5040 model is the perfect pellet stove to warm up smaller spaces, though with the benefit of a larger hopper that ensures at least 40 hours of continuous heat.

-The 5040 is made with a sleek digital control panel that gives you a lot of control over the different heat settings and times.
+The 5040 has a sleek digital control panel that gives you much control over the different heat settings and times.
 Auto-ignition makes it easy to light with the click of a single button.

-It’s made with a larger window, which allows for an uninterrupted and clear view of the glow.
+It’s made with a larger window, allowing an uninterrupted and clear view of the glow.
 What could be better than this?

-The product is also EPA-certified and runs at approximately 75% efficiency according to the manufacturer.
+According to the manufacturer, the product is also EPA-certified and runs at approximately 75% efficiency.
 If you would like to keep your long-term heating costs low, this is one of the best wood pellet heaters to buy.

 See Related: Eco-Friendly Wrapping Paper